Everyman's Library Dust Jackets

 Þ

-A Century of Humorous Verse (No. 813) is unusual in that it was issued in two dust jackets.
-The inner one is a standard Version 5 jacket, while the outer wrapper is specially designed and bears the whimsical artwork of Alexander H. Williamson.
-Seymour suggests this is a "publisher's jest" (Guide 108).
+A Century of Humorous Verse (No. 813) was a new collection also published in 1959 and wrapped in two dust jackets.
+The inner one is the standard Version 5 jacket, while the specially designed outer wrapper bears the whimsical artwork of Alexander H. Williamson.

 [Back to Top of Page]